jatin-sharma10/it-cybersecurity-portfolio/README.md

 Each project is scoped to reflect how systems are designed, secured, monitored, and maintained in professional environments.

 Projects Included
-1. Internal Records API (Serverless Hospital Infrastructure)
+1. Internal Records API (Serverless Infrastructure)

 Design and implementation of a serverless internal records service using AWS managed services.
 The system supports non-clinical operational records, emphasizing secure access, auditability, observability, and cost-aware infrastructure design.